-- Egg freezing for social reasons and single women is currently also banned in China.
+- Freezing eggs is for social reasons and single women is currently also banned in China.
 Alibaba’s group buying site Juhuasuan is in talks to organise egg freezing trips to the United States in partnership with an American fertility clinic.

 #10 Eggchill and what they aim to do

-- Understand Singapore Women’s perception of egg freezing
+- Understand Singapore Women’s perception of freezing their eggs.

 - Educate women on their fertility as well as the procedure and risk of egg freezing to help women make the choice if egg freezing is the right thing for them to do